richardmcclellan/amplify-android-samples/README.md

 # Amplify Android Samples

 This repository contains the following sample applications to demonstrate usage of Amplify Android.
- - `datastore-blog`: uses a Blog / Post / Comment schema.
+ - `datastore-blog`: Demonstrates DataStore with a Blog / Post / Comment schema.
- - `datastore-todo`: uses a Todo schema, and has @auth restrictions.
+ - `datastore-todo`: Demonstrates DataStore with a Todo schema, and has @auth restrictions.
+ - `auth-hostedui`: Demonstrates signIn/signOut with webUI

 It also contains `sample-core`, a library module, which is a dependency of each sample app.